This website use cookies for best experience. For more details read our Cookie Policy and Privacy Policy.

 A: The EU's ordinary legislative procedure requires two institutions - the Council (EU governments) and the European Parliament - to each develop their own position on the proposal before they negotiate a shared final text.
 Both tracks are running simultaneously right now.

 The Council track is where the 27 member state governments shape their position.
-The Working Party on Company Law — national civil servants and legal experts — meet regularly to examine the proposal article by article, flag national concerns, and propose amendments.
-Above the working party sits COREPER (the ambassadors of the 27 member states), and above that the Competitiveness Council (ministers), who adopt the formal Council position.
-Sessions 1–3 have been held (March–April 2026); sessions 4–6 run through June.
+The Working Party on Company Law - national civil servants and legal experts - examines the proposal article by article, flags national concerns, and proposes amendments.
+Above the working party sits COREPER, and above that the Competitiveness Council (COMPET), where ministers set the political direction and eventually adopt the formal Council position.
+By 28 May, COMPET had held its first EU Inc. policy debate, but no Council general approach had been adopted.

-Once both positions exist, the two sides enter trilogue — informal negotiations between the Council Presidency, the Parliament's rapporteur, and the Commission — to agree on a final text.
+Once both positions exist, the two sides enter trilogue - informal negotiations between the Council Presidency, Parliament's rapporteur and shadow rapporteurs, and the Commission - to agree on a final text.
 Both institutions then formally adopt it.

 A: JURI is the European Parliament's Committee on Legal Affairs.
 The abbreviation comes from the French "Juridique."
 It is one of the Parliament's permanent committees, responsible for EU legislation on company law, corporate governance, civil law, intellectual property, judicial cooperation in civil matters, and the rule of law.